apartmentlist/coding-challenges/hw2019/README.md

 in the US in under 24 hours.
-While the capacity of this device is considerably smaller than that of a typical household, renters provide an inventory of their possessions with corresponding day zero values (D0Va)--the relative utility the renter gets from that possession on the first day in their new home.
+While the capacity of this device is considerably smaller than that of a typical household, renters provide an inventory of their possessions with corresponding day zero values (D0Va)--the relative utility the renter gets from that possession on the first day in their new home--so that we can optimize its contents.
 Assuming we deliver sufficient D0Va in the Super Delivery device, R&D believes renters will not mind waiting for their remaining belongings.